 - Commercial investigative – comparing products and prices to find the right one

-The return on investment (ROI) is only as good as the profit you generate.
+The return on investment (ROI) is only as good as the profit you generate for Consumer Psychology.
 If you’re getting 10,000 new visits a day but only 100 new customers a month, there’s a problem.
 What isn’t resonating with your audience?
-Are keywords leading them to a web page that ultimately fails to meet their needs (intent) or does it answer their question without guiding them toward a next step?
+Are keywords leading them to a web page that ultimately fails to meet their needs (intent) or does it answer their question without guiding them toward the next step?

 If you find that you don’t have the time, tools, or knowledge to conduct your own research, then yes.
 SEO marketers are probably educated and dedicated.
 So, they have all the resources available to provide your business with the attention it deserves.
 They can perform analyses that not only identify common mistakes but also go more in-depth and pinpoint specific weak spots to improve.

 The cost of a marketer does put off many companies, and they worry that they’ll be forking over thousands of dollars on top of their current marketing efforts for naught.

 SEO does take time.
 Organic efforts generally don’t start to show major results for a few months at least.
 But having a professional redo your framework can be useful in the long run.